 An undergraduate applicant who is dissatisfied an aspect of the admissions process may submit a complaint or appeal using the following process.

 An undergraduate applicant who is dissatisfied with the admissions decision made by the Management Studies Tripos Admissions Committee, can also follow this process to appeal the decision on one of the following grounds:

-- extenuating circumstances, which, for good reason, you did not inform Cambridge Judge Business School of in your application, which would have had a material impact on the admissions decision.
+- extenuating circumstances, about which, for good reason, Cambridge Judge Business School was not informed of in your application, and which would have had a material impact on the admissions decision

 An admissions appeal cannot be made based on any other grounds, including the academic judgement of the decision-makers.